-The Capital Region Career and Technical School provides educational opportunities in applied learning, technology and academics that are on course for tomorrow.
+The Capital Region Career and Technical School (CTE) provides educational opportunities in applied learning, technology and academics that are on course for tomorrow.

 The Capital Region Career and Technical School, in collaboration with business and community partnerships, provides educational opportunities dedicated to empower students to enter the workforce, compete in a global marketplace and engage in lifelong learning.